samhubs/isPrime/README.md

 Feel free to fork the repo and submit pull requests for any enhancements or bug fixes.
 Feedback and contributions are always welcome!

 ---

-You can save the above content as `README.md` in the root directory of your repository.
-Adjust any details as necessary.
-This should give any visitors to your repo a clear understanding of the app's purpose and how to use it.